 Anyone Can Create A Zero Waste Home and Save Big by Being Less Trashy

 Ok, I admit creating a zero-waste home is unattainable for many people.
 Actual zero waste is not the goal.
-The benefits that are realized during the attempt to create a zero-waste home are what we seek.
+The benefits realized from creating a zero-waste home are what we seek.

-There are true health, economic and environmental benefits that are very easy to obtain.
+There are clear health, economic, and environmental benefits that are easy to achieve.

-Just practice the simple tips I use to enjoy the benefits of almost creating a zero-waste home provides.
+Just practice the simple tips I use to enjoy the benefits of creating a zero-waste home.
 LOL.
 Give this process a try.
 Reaching these goals is less painful than most people think.

-Creating a zero-waste home is not painful at all.
+Creating a zero-waste home is not difficult.
 All you have to do is be less trashy 😉.

-Creating less trash is the foundation for creating a zero-waste home.
-Follow these tips I use to become less trashy on your path to reaching your zero waste home goal.
+Reducing waste is the foundation of a zero-waste home.
+Follow these tips to become less trashy on your path to reaching your zero-waste home goal.

 Cook More Meals

 Cooking more of your own meals saves waste.
-Restaurant and fast food waste in The United States are alarming.
-Try not to contribute to the problem, save money and create healthier meals.
+Restaurant and fast food waste in the United States is alarming.
+Try not to contribute to the problem, save money, and create healthier meals.

 Buy In Bulk

-Bulk buys create less waste and will save you money.
-Be careful not to purchase too much.
+Bulk buying creates less waste and saves you money.
+Be careful not to overbuy.
 Be cognizant of shelf life and storage issues.
-You don’t want to accidentally create more waste.
+You don’t want to make additional waste.

 De-clutter your Cleaning Supplies

 Do you really need a different cleaner for every surface and item you own?
 NO!
 Try to incorporate natural cleaning supplies.
 They have multiple uses and clean multiple surfaces.
-This will also help create less trash.
+This will also help reduce waste.

 Edit Traditional Mail